mcorries/rock-paper-scissors/README.md

 Push update to Jenkins,again
 Again^^^^

-Test commit user Jenkins buld
 .....again
 And again^^^
 And Again^^^^
 And Again^^^^**********

+Test another commit user Jenkins buld